Farata/angular2typescript/extras/readme.txt

 After that, run ng serve and open your browser at localhost:4200.

-Code samples in the folder http-node-samples require two separate terminal windows: one for running the Node server and another - to bundle and deploy the client.
+Code samples in the folder http-node-samples and auction require two separate terminal windows: one for running the Node server and another - to bundle and deploy the client.
 In the client dir: npm run build.
-In the server dir: npm run devRestAngular.
+In the server dir: npm run devRestAngular (in auction/server it's npm run startServer).
 Then open your browser at localhost:8000.